ss-lab-cancerunit/SenescenceKG/README.md

 ### Welcome to my master's thesis!

+Written as a member of the [Samarajiwa lab](https://www.samarajiwa-lab.org/) at the Cambridge MRC cancer unit.
+Thank you to the entire group, who have been extremely welcoming, helpful, and supportive of my work.
+Special thanks to Dr. Samarajiwa himself, who has been an invaluable mentor throughout the process.

 This project explores the biological mechanisms of cellular ageing ("senescence") using a purpose-built database constructed from publicly-available data sets and resources related to senescence.